mcarter96/Tenting_Project/README.md

 # Gonzaga-Tenting-Rewards

-## To Start The Server On tenting-rewards@gonzaga.edu
+## To Start The Server On tenting-rewards.gonzaga.edu
 1. ssh into the server (tenting-rewards.gonzaga.edu) (Use putty on Windows)
 2. Navigate to the following directory: `/home/source_code/Gonzaga-Tenting-Rewards`
 3. Run the runserver.sh script: `./runserver.sh`